OpenC3/docs.openc3.com/_docs_v5/4_guides/custom_widgets.md

 toc: true
 ---

-OpenC3 5 allows you to build custom widgets which can be deployed with your [plugin]({{site.baseurl}}/docs/v5/plugins) and used in [Telemetry Viewer]({{site.baseurl}}/docs/v5/tlm-viewer).
-Building custom widgets can utilitize any javascript frameworks but since OpenC3 is written with Vue.js, we will use that framework in this tutorial.
+COSMOS allows you to build custom widgets which can be deployed with your [plugin]({{site.baseurl}}/docs/v5/plugins) and used in [Telemetry Viewer]({{site.baseurl}}/docs/v5/tlm-viewer).
+Building custom widgets can utilitize any javascript frameworks but since COSMOS is written with Vue.js, we will use that framework in this tutorial.

 ## Custom Widgets

-We're basically going to follow the OpenC3 [Demo](https://github.com/OpenC3/openc3/tree/master/openc3-init/plugins/packages/openc3-demo) and explain how that custom widget was created.
+We're basically going to follow the COSMOS [Demo](https://github.com/OpenC3/cosmos/tree/main/openc3-cosmos-init/plugins/packages/openc3-cosmos-demo) and explain how that custom widget was created.

-If you look at the bottom of the Demo's [plugin.txt](https://github.com/OpenC3/openc3/blob/master/openc3-init/plugins/packages/openc3-demo/plugin.txt) file you'll see we declare the widgets:
+If you look at the bottom of the Demo's [plugin.txt](https://github.com/OpenC3/cosmos/blob/main/openc3-cosmos-init/plugins/packages/openc3-cosmos-demo/plugin.txt) file you'll see we declare the widgets:

 ```
 WIDGET BIG
 WIDGET HELLOWORLD
 ```

-When the plugin is deployed this causes OpenC3 to look for the as-built widgets.
+When the plugin is deployed this causes COSMOS to look for the as-built widgets.
 For the BIG widget it will look for the widget at `tools/widgets/BigWidget/BigWidget.umd.min.js`.
 Similarly it looks for HELLOWORLD at `tools/widgets/HelloworldWidget/HelloworldWidget.umd.min.js`.
 These directories and file names may seem mysterious but it's all about how the widgets get built.

 ### Helloworld Widget

-The Helloworld Widget source code is found in the plugin's src directory and is called [HelloworldWidget.vue](https://github.com/OpenC3/openc3/blob/master/openc3-init/plugins/packages/openc3-demo/src/HelloworldWidget.vue).
+The Helloworld Widget source code is found in the plugin's src directory and is called [HelloworldWidget.vue](https://github.com/OpenC3/cosmos/blob/main/openc3-cosmos-init/plugins/packages/openc3-cosmos-demo/src/HelloworldWidget.vue).
 The basic structure is as follows:

 ```vue
 <template>